So you’ve probably heard that timing is everything when you’re treating a horse with sucralfate?

 Average Pony: 2 x sachets up to 3 times a day*

-Ideally this should be fed an hour before the horse’s ‘main meal’ and any other medications (such as omeprazole).
+Ideally this should be fed an hour before or after the horse’s ‘main meal’ and any other medications (such as omeprazole).

 *3 doses a day is the optimum amount – and for some people that’s just not possible.
 Don’t fret -sucralfate will still be effective with 2 doses per day.